astronomer/astro-docs/enterprise/v0.25/06_manage-astronomer/11_configure-nfs.md

 ### Step 2: Install an EFS CSI driver and EFS file system

-The EFS file system stores your Airflow code, while the EFS CSI driver manages communication between the EFS file system and your EKS cluster.
+The EFS file system stores DAG code, while the EFS CSI driver manages communication between the EFS file system and your EKS cluster.
 To set up these components, follow the [Amazon documentation](https://docs.aws.amazon.com/eks/latest/userguide/efs-csi.html).

-### Step 3: Enable NFS Volume Storage
+### Step 3: Enable NFS Volume Storage on Astronomer

 NFS volume deploys must be explicitly enabled on Astronomer by a System Admin.
 To enable it, update your `config.yaml` file with the following values: